JohnMellaley/unicorn_attractor/README.md

 * Reset Password
     - Password Reset Form with email
-    - Email sent with link to reset user's password.
+    - Email sent with link to reset user's password
-    - Page that allows you change your password.
+    - Page that allows you change your password
-    - Message to tell you to log in when complete
+    - Message to tell you to log in when completed

 * Home page
     -  The home page has information about the company, who we are and what we do as well as a two tables with some statistics for both Features and bugs